 I believe that business today is conscious of the need for wider social engagement but their efforts towards commitment to social change have to be recognized.
 Business too needs to demonstrate patience and perseverance with the belief that means to economic change is through social change.
 Even the programmes such as Nestlé’s get absorbed in the course of business as their visibility is not directly linked to change or perceived upliftment, but are treated as a normal business activity.

 As society transforms disowning superstition and cultural taboos, later generations take such change for granted.
 It adopts a new set of rules and corporate need to adapt to such changes and evolve different models for social engagement.
 It is good to see that Nestle is aware of this doctrine and is revisiting its programmes.
 The initiative of developing ancillaries in line with the case study of Paras Spice highlighted in the book is worth emulation.
 Prof.

 Biswas and his team have done an extremely good job analysing and documenting Nestlé’s experience of setting up its first dairy factory in India.
 In particular, they have been able to capture the softer aspects of Nestlé’s engagement with the society, such as the negative cultural association with selling milk considered a social taboo at one time.
 The book lucidly describes how Nestle was able to slice through societal mindsets to arrive at a mutually beneficial economic and social environment.

-Is Chairman & Managing Director, Kanoria Chemicals & Industries Limited, New Delhi, India, and Immediate Past President of the Federation of Indian Chamber of Commerce and Industry (FICCI)
+Chairman & Managing Director, Kanoria Chemicals & Industries Limited, New Delhi, India; Immediate Past President, Federation of Indian Chamber of Commerce and Industry (FICCI).

 Published in New Global Indian